(Cornerstone of the Human Diet)

 To cook: Bring 1 cup hulled barley and 3 cups water to a boil.
-Simmer for 1 hour.
+Simmer for 1 hour, 15 minutes.
 Drain, if necessary.
 It should make about 3 ½ cups of cooked barley.
+(Do not Pressure Cook!)

 BUCKWHEAT (Also known as KASHA) - A traditional ingredient in eastern Europe, buckwheat groats or kasha, as they are called when cooked, are rich in protein with a nutty, earthy flavor.
 Good in pilafs with nuts and raisins.

 To cook: To make 2 cups of cooked kasha, use 2 cups of water to 1 cup of grain.
 Bring to a boil, cover and simmer for 15 to 20 minutes.
 Do not Pressure Cook!